 The historic hospital got its start in 1867 when the Ohio Legislature appointed a commission to find a site for an asylum in southeastern Ohio.
-A suitable site was found in Athens and Levi T. Scofield was chosen as the architect.
-The designs of the buildings and grounds were influenced by Dr. Thomas Story Kirkbride, a 19th-century physician who authored a book on mental hospital design.
-His designs were often recognizable for their “bat wing” floor plans and lavish Victorian architecture.
+A suitable site was found in Athens, and Levi T. Scofield was chosen as the architect.
+The buildings and grounds’ designs were influenced by Dr. Thomas Story Kirkbride, a 19th-century physician who authored a book on mental hospital design.
+His designs were often recognizable for their “batwing” floor plans and lavish Victorian architecture.

-The original design included an administration building with two wings, one that would house the males and the other for the females.
-The building itself was 853 feet long, 60 feet wide and built with red bricks which were fired from clay dug on-site.
+The original design included an administration building with two wings, one that would house the males and the other for females.
+The building itself was 853 feet long, 60 feet wide, and built with red bricks fired from clay dug on-site.
 Built onto the back were a laundry room and boiler house.
 Seven cottages were also constructed to house even more patients.
-There was room to house 572 patients in the main building, almost double of what Kirkbride had recommended which would eventually lead to overcrowding and conflicts between the patients.
+There was room to house 572 patients in the main building, almost double of what Kirkbride had recommended, leading to overcrowding and conflicts between the patients.

-The site, which was first comprised of 141 acres, would eventually grow to 1,019 acres which included cultivated, wooded, and pasture land.
+The site, which was first comprised of 141 acres, would eventually grow to 1,019 acres, including cultivated, wooded, and pasture land.
 The grounds were designed by Herman Haerlin of Cincinnati and would incorporate landscaped hills and trees, decorative lakes, a spring, and a creek with a waterfall.
-Not only would the patients enjoy the beautiful landscape but citizens also enjoyed the extensive grounds.
-Though the facility would never be fully self-sustaining, over the years the grounds would include livestock, farm fields and gardens, an orchard, greenhouses, a dairy, a receiving hospital, a Tubercular Ward, a physical plant to generate steam heat, and even a carriage shop in the earlier years.
+Not only would the patients enjoy the beautiful landscape, but citizens also enjoyed the extensive grounds.
+Though the facility would never be fully self-sustaining, over the years, the grounds would include livestock, farm fields and gardens, an orchard, greenhouses, a dairy, a receiving hospital, a Tubercular Ward, a physical plant to generate steam heat, and even a carriage shop in the earlier years.

-During its operation, the hospital provided services to a variety of patients including Civil War veterans, children, the elderly, the homeless, rebellious teenagers being taught a lesson by their parents, and violent criminals suffering from various mental and physical disabilities.
-These patients, with diagnoses ranging from the slightest distress to severely mentally ill, were provided various forms of care, many of which have been discredited today.
-The asylum was best known for its practice of lobotomy, but also known to have practiced hydrotherapy, electroshock, restraint, and psychotropic drugs, many of which have been found to be harmful today.
+During its operation, the hospital provided services to a variety of patients, including Civil War veterans, children, the elderly, the homeless, rebellious teenagers being taught a lesson by their parents, and violent criminals suffering from various mental and physical disabilities.
+With diagnoses ranging from the slightest distress to severely mentally ill, these patients were provided various forms of care, many of which have been discredited today.
+The asylum was best known for its practice of lobotomy, but it was also known to have practiced hydrotherapy, electroshock, restraint, and psychotropic drugs, many of which have been found to be harmful today.

-More interesting are the causes listed for admission, which included epilepsy, menopause, alcohol addiction and tuberculosis.
+More interesting are the causes listed for admission, including epilepsy, menopause, alcohol addiction, and tuberculosis.
 General “ill health” also accounted for many admissions, which included in the first three years of operation 39 men and 44 women.
-For the female patients hospitalized during these first three years of the asylum’s operation, the three leading causes of insanity are recorded as “puerperal condition” (relating to childbirth), “change of life”, and “menstrual derangements”.
+For the female patients hospitalized during these first three years of the asylum’s operation, the three leading causes of insanity are recorded as “puerperal condition” (relating to childbirth), “change of life,” and “menstrual derangements.”
 According to an 1876 report, the leading cause of insanity among male patients was masturbation.
-The second-most common cause of insanity was listed as intemperance (alcohol).
+The second most common cause of insanity was listed as intemperance (alcohol).
 Depending upon their condition, a patient’s treatment could range from full care to amazing freedom.

-Over the years, numerous buildings were added including a farm office, a new amusement hall, additional wards and residences, laundry building, power plant, garages, stables, mechanics shops, a firehouse, therapy rooms and dozens of others.
-By the 1950s the hospital was using 78 buildings and was treating 1,800 patients.
+Over the years, numerous buildings were added, including a farm office, a new amusement hall, additional wards and residences, a laundry building, power plant, garages, stables, mechanics shops, a firehouse, therapy rooms, and dozens of others.
+By the 1950s, the hospital was using 78 buildings and was treating 1,800 patients.

-In the 1960s the total square footage of the facility was recorded at 660,888 square feet.
-It was also at this time that its population peaked at nearly 2,000 patients, over three times its capacity.
+In the 1960s, the total square footage of the facility was recorded at 660,888 square feet.
+At this time, its population peaked at nearly 2,000 patients, over three times its capacity.
 However, the number of patients would begin to decline for the next several decades as de-institutionalization accelerated.
-As the numbers of people at the Asylum declined, the buildings and wards were abandoned one by one.
+As the number of people at the Asylum declined, the buildings and wards were abandoned one by one.

-Comprised of three graveyards, burials began soon after the opening of the institution as there were deceased patients who were unclaimed by their families.
+Comprised of three graveyards, burials began soon after the institution’s opening as there were deceased patients who were unclaimed by their families.
 Until 1943 the burials were headed only by stones with numbers, with the names of the dead known only in recorded ledgers.
-Only one register is known to exist today, which contains the names of 1,700 of the over 2,000 burials.
+Only one register exists today, which contains the names of 1,700 of the over 2,000 burials.
 In 1972 the last patients were buried in the asylum cemetery.
 Today the cemeteries continue to be maintained by the Ohio Department of Mental Health.

 In 1977, Athens Asylum made news when it housed multiple personality rapist Billy Milligan.
-In the highly publicized court case, Milligan was found to have committed several felonies including armed robbery, kidnapping and three rapes on the campus of the Ohio State University.
-In the course of preparing his defense, psychologists diagnosed Milligan with multiple personality disorder, from which the doctors said he had suffered from early childhood.
+In the highly publicized court case, Milligan was found to have committed several felonies, including armed robbery, kidnapping, and three rapes on the Ohio State University campus.
+In preparing his defense, psychologists diagnosed Milligan with multiple personality disorder, from which the doctors said he had suffered from early childhood.
 He was the first person diagnosed with multiple personality disorder to raise such a defense and the first acquitted of a major crime for this reason.
 Milligan was then sent to a series of state-run mental hospitals, including Athens.
-While at these hospitals Milligan reported having ten different personalities.
+While at these hospitals, Milligan reported having ten different personalities.
 Later 14 more personalities were said to have been discovered.
 After a decade, Milligan was discharged.
-He died of cancer at a nursing home in Columbus, Ohio on December 12, 2014, at the age of 59.
+He died of cancer at a nursing home in Columbus, Ohio, on December 12, 2014, at 59.